Port Klang: Car

 Port Klang is the western end of the Federal Highway Federal Route 2 that links it all the way to Kuala Lumpur.
 The KESAS interchanges with the Pulau Indah Expressway Federal Route 181 in nearby Pandamaran connects to Westports and the PKFZ.

 Main roads that link the Port Klang town, Southport and housing area are Persiaran Raja Muda Musa and Jalan Pelabuhan Utara.

 Since 2012, Pulau Indah is directly connected to Malaysia's administrative capital, Putrajaya and Kajang via the SKVE.

 Public transportation

 There is a frequent bus and commuter train service to Kuala Lumpur via Klang.

 Port Klang is served by the KTM Komuter service and trains stop at the Port Klang Komuter station.
 The electric train service links to Klang, Kuala Lumpur, Subang Jaya, Shah Alam and all the way until Tanjung Malim.

 A passenger ferry terminal to Pulau Ketam and an International terminal to Tanjungbalai and Dumai in Indonesia are also located in the area.
 The old ferry terminal used to serve regular passenger boats to Pulau Lumut and Telok Gonjeng terminal until the completion of Northport Bridge link.

+Air

+An airstrip was built in the area in 1937 for the RAF and operated until 1966.
+It is now a school.